Richmond, Virginia: Climate

 Precipitation is rather uniformly distributed throughout the year.
 Dry periods lasting several weeks sometimes occur, especially in autumn, when long periods of pleasant, mild weather are most common.
-There is considerable variability in total monthly precipitation amounts from year to year, so no one month can be depended to be normal.
+There is considerable variability in total monthly precipitation amounts from year to year.
 Snow has been recorded during seven of the 12 months.
 Falls of 4 in or more within 24 hours occur once a year on average.
 Annual snowfall is usually moderate, averaging 10.5 in per season.
-Snow typically remains on the ground for only one or two days, but it remained for 16 days in 2010 (January 30 to February 14).
+Snow typically remains on the ground for only one or two days, but it remained for 16 days in 2010 (January 30 to February 14), and 17 days in 2026 (January 25 to February 10).
 Ice storms (freezing rain or glaze) are not uncommon, but they are seldom severe enough to cause considerable damage.

 The James River reaches tidewater at Richmond, where flooding may occur in any month of the year, most frequently in March and least in July.
 Hurricanes and tropical storms have been responsible for most flooding during the summer and early fall months.
 Hurricanes passing near Richmond have produced record rainfalls.
 In 1955, three hurricanes, including Hurricane Connie and Hurricane Diane, which brought heavy rains five days apart, produced record rainfall in a six-week period.
 In 2004, the downtown area suffered extensive flood damage after the remnants of Hurricane Gaston dumped up to 12 in of rain.

 Damaging storms occur mainly from snow and freezing rain in winter, and from hurricanes, tornadoes, and severe thunderstorms in other seasons.
 Damage can come from wind, flooding, rain, or a combination of the three.
 Tornadoes are infrequent, but some notable ones have been observed in the Richmond area.

 Downtown Richmond averages 84 days of nighttime frost annually.
 Nighttime frost is more common in areas north and west of Downtown and less common south and east of downtown.
 From 1981 to 2010, the average first temperature at or below freezing was on October 30 and the average last one on April 10.